-Cunningham mentions four sculptural panels inserted in the lateral walls of this mukha-mandapa.
-However, now there are only two panels found on the south wall, one of Chamunda and another Sheshashayi-Vishnu.
+Cunningham mentions four sculptural panels inserted in the lateral walls of the mukha-mandapa.
+However, now there are only two panels found on the south wall, one of Chamunda and another of Sheshashayi-Vishnu.
 The panels of Kali and Varaha mentioned by Cunningham are no more on the lateral wall of this mandapa.
 It may be very probable that these panels are the ones now found in the debris and published below.
 A sculpture attached to the north wall of the mukha-mandapa has a very complex iconography.
 It shows a seated mendicant with elongated ears and wearing a large crown over his head.
 The long crown suggests the divinity status however the hand-mudra is that of a yogi.

 Inscriptions – There is a pilgrim’s record on one face of the pillar.